matindra/matindra/README.md

  <h3 align="left"> Hi, I'm Matindra, A Machine Learning Engineer from India.
 Nice to see you <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> </h3>

-Data is today's fuel.
-The sheer power of data drove me to initiate my journey into the mysterious world of Data Science.

-Like many others, my initial interest lay in building real-world applications, I was fascinated by building logic for simple programming problems.
+Data is the raw material of the 21st century.
+It can be used to solve problems, make decisions, and create new products and services.

+I find data fascinating because it is a way to understand the world around us.
+Data can be used to answer questions, make predictions, and solve problems.
+It can also be used to create new products and services.

+I am also fascinated by the way that data is constantly changing.
+As we collect more data, we can learn more about the world and make better decisions.
+This is why I am so excited about the future of data science.
+I believe that data science has the potential to change the world for the better.

+Thats how I got attracted towards data world.
 I am currently working as a Machine Learning at iNeuron Intelligence.

-My programming, statistics & finance coursework has provided me with the analytical skills I apply to diverse business scenarios.
-My zeal to learn, coupled with my ability to collaborate and accomplish goals makes me well-suited for a career in the field of Data Science and business analytics.
-I look forward to the opportunity of being interviewed in order to share more about my experience and the skills that I could bring to any company.
+I have a strong foundation in data science fundamentals, including machine learning, statistics, and data mining.
+I am also proficient in a variety of programming languages, including Python, R, and SQL.

+I am a highly motivated and results-oriented individual.
+I am also a team player and I am always willing to learn new things.
+I am eager to start my career in data science and I am confident that I can make a significant contribution to any organisation I am going to work for.

  **🚀 About Me:**